-A student who is currently 17 years and 10 months of age can register to vote, while a student who is or will be 18 years of age on or before November 8, 2022, will be able to vote in the 2022 midterm elections if registered to vote.
-Simply go to http://www.sos.state.tx.us/elections/voter/reqvr.shtml to complete the "Informal Online Application."
+A student who is currently 17 years and 10 months of age can register to vote, while a student who is or will be 18 years of age on or before an election if registered to vote.
+Simply click here to complete the "Informal Online Application."
 Then, print the form, sign it, and then bring it to my office to mail for you.
 (If you need help printing, let me know.
 We will take care of you.)